ATO eInvoicing supplier list updated

-Australian businesses interested in using eInvoicing need to use ATO accredited providers.
+Australian businesses interested in using eInvoicing need to use an ATO accredited eInvoicing supplier.

 The ATO recently released an updated list of eInvoicing providers.
 These providers have completed the Australian Peppol Authority accreditation process.